-- 18. Following an informal public consultation on Regional Trade in Goods Statistics (RTS), releases from the 2016 Q3 release incorporates changes to the methodology and presentation that resulted from this consultation.
-The main changes were: - Allocating a business' trade to a region based on their proportion of employees in that region rather than where the location of the Head Office of the business is. - Dividing trade that cannot be allocated to a region into 'Known' and 'Unknown'.
+18. Following an informal public consultation on Regional Trade in Goods Statistics (RTS), releases from the 2016 Q3 release incorporates changes to the methodology and presentation that resulted from this consultation.
+The main changes were:

 Note 2: Late Response estimates are for UK imports from the EU, and Northern Ireland exports to the EU.
 This will reduce over time.
 They are excluded from RTS trade